SAP-samples/ui5-advanced-exercises-codejam/chapters/05-custom-controls-and-third-party-packages/readme.md

 ### 5. Define metadata and private variables

-➡️ Replace the `metadata` and the `// placeholder for some private variables` in the `codejam.supermarket/uimodule/webapp/ext/control/Supermarket.ts` file with the following code:
+➡️ Replace the empty `metadata` and the `// placeholder for some private variables` in the `codejam.supermarket/uimodule/webapp/ext/control/Supermarket.ts` file with the following code:

 ```typescript
 	static readonly metadata: MetadataOptions = {